White Lake Truck Accident Lawyer

 When the Crash Happens on Your Road, You Need a Lawyer Who Knows It

 There is a specific kind of disorientation that follows a truck accident.
-One moment you're on a road you've driven a hundred times, passing the strip along M-59, pulling out of a neighborhood onto Pontiac Lake Road — then everything stops.
-The truck is enormous.
-Your car is not.
-In the minutes and hours that follow, the trucking company's insurance machine starts turning while you're still trying to understand what just happened.
+One moment you're on a road you've driven a hundred times, passing the strip along M-59, pulling out of a neighborhood onto Pontiac Lake Road.
+Then everything stops.

 M-59, Pontiac Lake Road, and the Routes That Put White Lake Residents at Risk

 Truck accident risk is not random.
 It follows routes.
 In White Lake Township and the surrounding area, the roads that carry the most commercial traffic are the same roads our residents use every day.
-The list below groups each corridor in one place so the page stays easy to scan while still naming the roads that matter to your claim.

-• Pontiac Lake Road and Cooley Lake Road — Connectors between M-59 and residential and commercial zones north and south of the highway.
-Narrower, faster-feeling roads where an 80,000-pound rig has less margin — wide turns, blind driveways, and winter weather on Oakland County pavement.
+Pontiac Lake Road and Cooley Lake Road serve as connectors between M-59 and the residential and commercial zones north and south of the highway.
+Delivery trucks, construction vehicles, and tankers use these roads regularly to reach businesses and job sites throughout the township.

 We're Not Just Your Lawyers — We're Your Neighbors

-• Faster evidence collection — we can be on-site the same day
+- Faster evidence collection: we can be on-site the same day

-• Direct knowledge of M-59, Pontiac Lake Road, and surrounding intersections
+- Direct knowledge of M-59, Pontiac Lake Road, and surrounding intersections

-• Oakland County Circuit Court familiarity — judges, procedures, timelines
+- Oakland County Circuit Court familiarity: judges, procedures, timelines

 What Causes Most Truck Accidents in White Lake Township and on M-59?